 Nann Parrett freelances in editing, publishing, graphic design, and web development — essentially anything communications-related.
 Her current projects include serving as managing editor of the Montana Senior News and Idaho Senior Independent print and online publications and designer/production manager/editor for various independent book publishing efforts for Drumlummon Institute and Territorial Press.
-She also DJs a monthly music program, Night Train, for Montana Public Radio.
+She also DJs a monthly music programs, Night Train and Dimensions in Jazz for Montana Public Radio.

 Since moving to Montana in 2009, she served on the faculty at the University of Providence (formerly University of Great Falls), where she taught online grammar, composition, writing for mass media, and writing for business.
 She was the Executive Director for a local 501(c)(3) non-profit she founded in 2013, Cultivate Helena, whose mission was to inspire local youth through educational gardening programs that foster connections with the community, nature, and locally grown food.
 She manages The Territorial Press, a letterpress and publishing company she founded in 2016 with her husband, Dr. Aaron Parrett.
 Nann is passionate about education, instructional design, and school wellness, serving on the Parent Teacher Council of her daughter’s school, the HSD Superintendent Advisory Committee, and HSD School Wellness Committee.